Detailed Study of the $^{59}$Cu(p,$\alpha)^{56}$Ni Reaction and Constraints on Its Astrophysical Reaction Rate: Theoretical Analysis

 Variations in the level densities of the other nuclei involved ($^{56}$Ni, $^{60}$Zn) have only minor influence, as $T_{\alpha}$ is dominated by the ground-state transmission and the $\gamma$-decay channel remains weak, so changes in $T_{\gamma}$ have negligible effect on the $(p,\alpha)$ cross section.
 In the specific case of $^{60}$Zn, Soltesz \textit{et al.}~\cite{Soltesz} studied its level density via the $^{58}$Ni($^{3}$He,n)$^{60}$Zn reaction and reported an unusual level-density shape at excitation energies of about 5–6 MeV.
 This feature raises concerns about the applicability of the statistical model for calculating reaction rates at low temperatures ($T_9 \lesssim 1$).
-As this potential systematic uncertainty is difficult to quantify, in this work, an uncertainty factor of 1.5 was adopted for the statistical-model calculations, under the assumption that the statistical model remains applicable in the lower-energy regime.